wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 created, you **MUST** add the extension range to your contexts to match the resources you are going to import.

-## Updating the export file to match system
+## Updating the Export File to Match System

 If you used an existing system to create your import file chances are that it will contain some resources that can conflict with the stack you are importing on.
 For example, the context names from